Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 “Then” God would gather them from among the nations where they were ‘scattered’ ~

-God then states He will circumcise their hearts (please read ‘Circumcision of the Heart’) causing them to love God with all their heart and obey the Law of God given through Moses ~
+God then states He will circumcise their hearts (please read ‘Circumcision of the Heart’) causing them to love God with all their heart, and obey the Law of God given through Moses, which is written in the ‘Book of the Law’!

 This prophecy is ‘in progress’ at this writing…

-Final Thought: If, while reading this blog, you’ve been thinking “how does this apply to me then, I can’t know if I’m from the ‘lost 10 tribes of Israel’?”
+Final Thought: If, while reading this blog, you’ve been thinking “how does this apply to me then, as I can’t know if I’m from the lost 10 tribes of Israel?”, don’t panic.

 Isaiah 56:6-86Also the sons of the stranger that join themselves to the LORD, to serve him, and to love the name of the LORD, to be his servants, every one that keeps the sabbath from polluting it, and taketh hold of my covenant;7Even them will I bring to my holy mountain and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for mine house shall be called a house of prayer for all people.
 The Lord GOD which gathers the outcasts of Israel says, Yet will I gather others to him, beside those that are gathered unto him.